-First of all, what is Euro 6?
-Simply put, it's the latest standards introduced by the European Commission to regulate the level of pollutants released from the tail-pipes of vehicle engines.
-Euro 6 aims to reduce the levels of harmful emissions including nitrogen oxide (NOx), carbon monoxide and particulate matter, which is basically soot from diesel engines.
+Simply put, it's the latest standard introduced by the European Commission to regulate the level of pollutants released from the tail pipes of vehicle engines.
+Euro 6 aims to reduce the levels of harmful emissions, including; nitrogen oxide (NOx), carbon monoxide (CO), hydrocarbons (THC and NMHC) and particulate matter (PM) - which is basically visible soot produced from diesel engines.

-Different emission standards have been set for petrol and diesel engines.
-The permitted level of NOx emitted from a diesel engine has been drastically reduced by 55% from 180mg/km to just 80mg/km.
-In contrast, the NOx limit for petrol engines has not been altered from the Euro 5 standards and remains at 60mg/km.
+As such, different emission standards have been set for petrol and diesel engines.
+The permitted level of NOx emitted from a diesel engine has been drastically reduced by 55%, so for a diesel vehicle to be Euro 6 compliant, it cannot emit more than 80mg/km of NOx based gases.
+In contrast, a petrol vehicle cannot emit more than 60mg/km.

-In order to reduce the NOx produced by diesel engines, extra technology has been developed so that new vans are able to meet the new Euro 6 emissions standards.
-Three methods have been invented to ensure new diesel engines are compliant:
+In order to reduce the NOx produced by diesel engines, extra technology has been developed so that new vans are able to meet the Euro 6 emissions standards.
+Three methods have been developed to ensure new diesel engines are compliant:

 Diesel Particulate Filter (DPF)